jjvanzon/Circular-Language-Spec-Plans/done/2020-06-3-classes-tone-change-notes.md

 - [x] I made text changes, which may have resulted in more trigger words again.
 Maybe mark those and solve those.
     - [x] Hoping to do the last time of marking and reformulating trigger words.
 - [x] I am not sure this open language stuff made it much clearer.
 It looks to me like using more words than necessary, which may make reading it harder.
-But that might be specifically how I would see it.
+But that might be specifically how I might see it.
 I may just be tired.
 Often.

 #### 2020-06-11 Done Reformulating Classes Chapter